 Time is an eclectic restaurant with three bars including a whiskey bar and serving delicious contemporary American fare.
 The two floor restaurant has a luxurious 60 seat dining room with Venetian blown glass and teardrop crystals, elevated banquettes around the large bar and a live band of musicians.
 The first floor houses the earthy whiskey bar done up in wood and has comfy booths ideal to watch a game or enjoy drinks while nibbling on delectable snacks.
 Lastly the second floor is The Absinthe Lounge, a Parisian inspired club, where DJ's spin to sway you in the night.
 This chic space is also available for private events.
 The Whiskey Bar and tap room boasts about more than 90 types of whiskeys, 20 tap beers and much more.
 You can be sure the tap will never run dry here in Time.

+This place is regarded as Philadelphia's oldest tavern with a long-standing history dating back to the 1860s.
 A popular neighborhood place for lunch with a big menu— everything from meatloaf to an Irish Mixed Grill one pork chop, a grilled chicken breast and grilled shrimp with a potato and a hot vegetarian grinder.
-There are many microbrews on tap, including a house ale especially brewed for McGillin's, locally.
-This place has an old-fashioned feel that actually delivers an old-fashioned good time.
-Join the sing along on Wednesday and Friday nights and a DJ every Friday night.
+There are many microbrews on tap, including a house ale specially brewed for McGillin's, locally.
+This place has an old-fashioned feel that delivers an old-fashioned good time.
+Join the sing-along on Wednesday and Friday nights and a DJ every Friday night.

 Lolita calls itself BYOT - Bring Your Own Tequila.
 The sophisticated Mexican food available here offers a variety suited to most palates, in an environment that is pleasantly laid back.
 The menu features many Mayan-inspired dishes prepared with an international twist, such as the Borrega, Borrega, a grilled ginger lamb loin served with a huitlacoche tamal and portabello-shiitake escabeche.
 And don't let the BYOT motto fool you - the selection of margaritas served by the pitcher is not to be missed.